quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The client MUST validate the server `Other Versions` field by confirming that it would have attempted the same version with this knowledge of the versions the server supports.
-That is, the client would have selected the same version if it received Version Negotiation packet that listed the versions in the server's `Other Versions` field, plus the negotiated version.
+That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's `Other Versions` field, plus the negotiated version.
 If the client would have selected a different version, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a